bvanderlugt/TokenUpPres/PITCHME.md

 +++
 ### Data Encryption Keys (DEK's)

-* Generate locally.
+* Generate locally
-* Encrypted at rest.
+* Encrypted at rest
-* Store near the data.
+* Store near the data
-* Generate a new DEK every time you write.
+* Generate a new one every time you write
-* Unique DEK per user.
+* Unique to user
-* Use a strong algorithm (256-bit AES)
+* Generate with a strong algorithm (256-bit AES)

 +++
 ### Key Encryption Keys (KEK's)

 * Store centrally
-* Adjust DEK granularity based on their use case.
+* Adjust DEK granularity based on their use case
 * Rotate keys regularly (esp. after suspected incident) 😬

 ---